QualitativeDataRepository/archivr/README.md

 ```

-**Archivr is a project developed by the Qualitative Data Repository at Syracuse
+**Archivr is a project developed and maintained by the Qualitative Data Repository at Syracuse
-University, authored by Ryan Deschamps (greebie on github.com) and Agile Humanities.**
+University, originally authored by Ryan Deschamps (greebie on github.com) and Agile Humanities.**